stanislavb/en.coven.nu/practical/index.md

 Sign up opens 7th of june.

-25 players (16 years age limit).
+29 players (16 years age limit).

-Game starts Friday 2nd at 10:00.
+The LARP starts on Friday with a five hour workshop from 10:00 sharp.
-Game ends Sunday 4th between 13.00-14.00.
+The LARP ends 13.00 on Sunday.

 ## Ticket price